Every programming blog should have a monad tutorial, so here we go: we can define a simple denotational semantics for a typed functional language as:

 = f(Yf) [subst of equals]]

 T is the Turing fixpoint combinator.
-Now isn’t that weird?
+Isn’t that strange?
 No doubt there is some deep reason behind this, but what it might be I have no idea.
-Perhaps it’s down to the well-known fact that
+Perhaps it’s related to the fact that

 Yf needs substitution of equals to show equivalence with